Statutory Sick Pay recovery - abolition of the Percentage Threshold Scheme (PTS)

 In addition be aware that for an employee to qualify for SSP they must:

-The SSP record keeping requirements will be abolished at the end of the 2013-14 tax year by HMRC.
+The SSP record keeping requirements was abolished at the end of the 2013-14 tax year by HMRC.
 However, for Pay As You Earn (PAYE) purposes, you will still be required to maintain SSP records.
 Our application will continue to allow you to add a Statutory Sick Pay Record (SSP).

 - Have done some work for you under their contract.